 – Plug it in and let it heat up for about 10 minutes.
 Make sure it’s on a flat, fireproof surface.

 – Figure out your sauna outfit of choice.
 They recommend being fully clothed in the blanket with lightweight and breathable options.
 I wear lightweight cotton jogger pants, a tank with a long-sleeved tee over it, and full socks.
-I also put a washcloth under my tailbone or my booty gets too hot from pressing against the blanket on the tile.
+I also put a small towel under my tailbone or my booty gets too hot from pressing against the blanket on the tile.
 They just added a sauna insert that you can use instead, too!
 I can’t wait for mine to arrive.

 – Find something to entertain you during your sauna time.
 It’s very hard to read a book because you don’t want to keep sliding your arms out to turn the page, but a TV show or movie, audiobook or podcast all work well.

 – Sweat it out!
 You can play around with the heat settings and time to see what works best for you, and I recommend working your way up instead of starting too hot or too long.
 You’ll find that your heart rate will increase a bit and you’ll start to sweat.
 It feels amazing.
-My sweet spot is 30 minutes at level 7.
+My sweet spot is 35 minutes at level 7.
 (I always set a timer on my phone so I don’t fall asleep!)

 – I let it dry completely before folding it and sliding it under my bed to store.
 (Make sure the cord isn’t wrapped or bundled when you store it.
 Try to keep it lightly looped.)